 Course assignments are due at the times set by the instructor.
-The number of points deducted for late work is at the instructor's discretion.
+The number of points deducted for late work is at the instructor's discretion, according to rules and policies about late work published in each course syllabus.
 The instructor may (or may not), also at their discretion, assign additional work (e.g. extra reading, written assignments, and/or online learning activities) which may help offset the reduction in points for late work.

 - Instructors assign a point value and a due date for each assignment in an online course.
 Late assignments completed/submitted after the due date will normally be penalized by a point deduction on the assignment.
 The number of points deducted is at the instructor's discretion.
 It is possible for students to complete all assignments but fail the course due to multiple late assignments or unsatisfactory quality of the assignments submitted.
 For this reason, students are advised to budget their time so as to complete their assigned work in a timely manner.
 Instructors are not required to accept late assignments.
-However, for those who do, a typical deduction is 10% per day. - Some assignments (e.g. threaded discussions) require students to log in several times during the week in order to be effective.
+However, for those who do, a typical deduction is 10% per day. - Some assignments (e.g. online discussions) require students to log in several times during the week in order to be effective.
 Accordingly, students who "arrive" late in the week may have points deducted from their final grade.